Jaylyn Arnold, 7, picks out a perfect outfit for Halloween at the Great Bend Library. She is the daughter of Theresa Arnold.

 Prairie Land Food is a program for families to stretch their food dollars.
-One pay $29 For a box of fresh food worth $35 to $40, plus two hours of volunteer time.
+Cost is $29 plus two hours of volunteer time for a box of fresh food worth $35 to $40.

 United States government commodities will be distributed from 5-6 p.m.
 Monday at the Great Bend Kansas Department of Children and Families office, 1305 Patton Rd.
 For more information, call 620-282-3086.

 Editors Jamie Oss and Teresa Johnson of Barton Community College's annual literary publication, Prairie Ink, have begun accepting entries for its sixth edition.